 The Protectors of Blue are taking charge of an old concord, and when covenantors of the Way of Blue suffer an invasion of dark spirits, it is their mission to help as blue spirits and hunt the dark spirits.

 Much like the rings of past games, these drawings are most likely magic crests for facilitating the summoning process, hence why the symbol of the Blades of the Darkmoon is employed for both their covenant’s silver pendant and the Blue Sentinels’ contract.
-When Emma hands over the Way of Blue concord to us, she tells us to etch the crescent moon crest representing the accord into our hearts in order to invoke the parchments’ summoning power.
-In other words, patrons of the contract are supposed to internalize what the crest represents to then catalyze the power contained within it, similar to the process for performing miracles.
+When Emma hands over the Way of Blue concord to us, she tells us to etch the crescent moon crest into our hearts in order to invoke the parchments’ summoning power.
+In other words, patrons of the contract are supposed to mentally internalize its image and what it represents to then catalyze the power contained within it, similar to the process for performing miracles.
 Once the summoning triggers, a carrier of either covenant’s Darkmoon crest will respond and transport the individual to the patron’s location.
 In this way, the crescent moon crest of the Way of Blue concord doubles as a destination point for the summoning, similar to when we warp to a bonfire.
 Because this process and the symbols involved originate with the Darkmoon Knights, it is only natural that they would be the ones setting up this same system for the Blue Sentinels’ contract.

 The result is the Blue Sentinels thriving again after probably long struggling to define themselves in this meeting of two worlds.
 The Blades of the Darkmoon were able to maximize their efforts and promotion while minimizing costs, and the Way of Blue had no reason to object to summoning Blue Sentinels since they were now sanctioned by the actual god of vengeance.
 Still, it wasn’t the only example of a culture clash.
 Fans of DS2 will recognize the Sunset Shield that Hodrick carries as the Mirrah Shield, which was employed by that country’s chivalric order with different meanings behind the imagery than its DS3 counterpart.
 Although there is no mention of Mirrah having fallen to ruin like Astora, it is clear that Irithyll has incorporated or replicated the DS2 nation’s shield for its own holy knights — it certainly wouldn’t be the first time that another nation had swiped elements of Mirrah’s culture.
 Either way, it serves as another example of Irithyll’s relations with the lands to the far north.